hashicorp/consul/website/source/api/agent.html.md

 configuration directive
 [`prometheus_retention_time`](/docs/agent/options.html#telemetry-prometheus_retention_time).

+Note: If your metric includes labels that use the same key name multiple times (i.e. tag=tag2 and tag=tag1), only the sorted last value (tag=tag2) will be visible on this endpoint due to a display issue.
+The complete label set is correctly applied and passed to external metrics providers even though it is not visible through this endpoint.

 | Method | Path                               | Produces                                   |
 | ------ | ---------------------------------- | ------------------------------------------ |
 | `GET`  | `/agent/metrics`                   | `application/json`                         |